 The Winter Gardens in Morecambe was opened as the Victoria Pavilion Theatre in the last years of the 19th century and has played host to some of the most famous names in entertainment.
-Its grand red brick frontage is as much an iconic landmark in the town as the Midland, from where guests in the towns heyday may just have been able to hear the laughter from crowds of more than 2,000.
+Its grand red brick frontage is an iconic landmark in the town as the Midland, where guests in the town’s heyday may have heard the laughter from crowds of more than 2,000.

 The theatre closed in 1977 and stood empty for years before it was threatened with demolition.

-The Winter Gardens is a Grade II listed building in Morecambe, Lancashire, England.
-Designed by architects Mangnall and Littlewood, with Frank Matcham as a consulting architect, it was originally built as the Victoria Pavilion Theatre in 1897 and was an extension to the existing Winter Gardens complex, which has since been demolished.
+The Winter Gardens is a Grade II listed building in Morecambe, England.
+Designed by architects Mangnall and Littlewood, with Frank Matcham as a consulting architect, it was initially built as the Victoria Pavilion Theatre in 1897.
+It was an extension of the existing Winter Gardens complex, which has since been demolished.

 The theatre closed to the public in 1977 and was listed the same year.
-It is considered to be one of Morecambe's most significant features, and a campaign for its restoration has been ongoing since 1986.
-This is a music hall of a rare type, probably now unique of its kind (following the loss of the Islington Palace, London, formerly Mohawks' Hall of c.1869, demolished 1982) - that is, a big concert party or minstrels' hall.
+It is considered one of Morecambe's most significant features, and a campaign for its restoration has been ongoing since 1986.
+This is a music hall of a rare type, probably now unique (following the loss of the Islington Palace, London, formerly Mohawks' Hall of c.1869, demolished 1982) - that is, a big concert party or minstrels' hall.

-It was built in 1897 to the designs of Mangnall & Littlewood, with Frank Matcham as consultant.
-Prominently sited on the sea front, the main elevation is an ornate, symmetrical composition in brick and terracotta.
-A big central gable with an elaborately scrolled outline expresses the rear wall of the auditorium and is flanked by projecting square towers with shaped gables.
+It was built in 1897 to the designs of Mangnall & Littlewood, with Frank Matcham as a consultant.
+Prominently sited on the seafront, the main elevation is an ornate, symmetrical composition in brick and terracotta.
+A prominent central gable with an elaborately scrolled outline expresses the rear wall of the auditorium and is flanked by projecting square towers with shaped roofs.
 At ground level, the entrance is set between shop fronts.
-Internally, a flavour of Matcham is detectable in a building quite unlike any of his surviving works.
+Internally, a flavour of Matcham is detectable in a building, quite unlike any of his surviving works.

-The general form must be Mangnall & Littlewood's although the design of the balconies and some other details may have been modified as a result of Matcham's involvement.
-The foyer is richly appointed, with mosaic, coloured and modelled faience tiling and plaster decorations and a pair of remarkably preserved bow-fronted ticket kiosks.
+The general form must be Mangnall & Littlewood's, although the design of the balconies and some other details may have been modified due to Matcham's involvement.
+The foyer is richly appointed, with mosaic, coloured and modelled faience tiling, plaster decorations, and a pair of remarkably preserved bow-fronted ticket kiosks.
 The stair hall is equally elaborate, with marble, coloured tiles, and fine joinery.
-This leads to curving promenades at two levels with glazed screens looking into the hall.
-The hall itself is impressive - very wide and covered by a vast segmental tunnel-vaulted ceiling which soars over the whole space, including the area over the tops of the boxes, and is divided into richly decorated panels.
+This leads to curving promenades at two levels with glazed screens looking into the lobby.
+The hall itself is impressive - vast and covered by an enormous segmental tunnel-vaulted ceiling which soars over the whole space, including the area over the tops of the boxes, and is divided into richly decorated panels.

-The curve of the ceiling embraces a huge tympanum above the proscenium and boxes, decorated at the sides with painted muses etc. The proscenium is framed by coupled columns with garlanded shafts supporting an enriched entablature and an elaborately modelled, scrolled and panelled gable-like attic ornament.
+The ceiling curve embraces a huge tympanum above the proscenium and boxes decorated at the sides with painted muses, etc. Coupled columns frame the proscenium with garlanded shafts supporting an enriched entablature and an elaborately modelled, scrolled and panelled gable-like attic ornament.
 On either side are two tiers of paired boxes set in splayed pavilions against which the balconies terminate.
 A deep serpentine-fronted balcony returns along the side walls with five rows of seats.
-The upper tier is set back and has shallow slips above the side promenades of the lower tier.
+The upper tier is set back and has shallow slips above the side promenades of the lower level.
 The fly tower is plain rendered with dressing rooms on either side.
-For some conventional stage productions this great space has too large a capacity and too small a stage.
+For some conventional stage productions, this incredible space has too large a capacity and too small a stage.